elginbeloy/trading/ap22v2/README.md

 # ap22

-Asset Price Appreciation Predictor V2 | Elgin Beloy
+**Asset Price Appreciation Predictor V2 (ap22)**

+ap22 is an LSTM model for predicting the probability an asset price will appreciate over a certain threshold within a period without first depreciating below a stop-loss amount.
+See the [tripple barrier label](https://mlfinlab.readthedocs.io/en/latest/labeling/tb_meta_labeling.html).

-ap22 is a binary-model approach to predicting asset price appreciation over a period using ML. ap22 utilizes past trade data from the service [polygon](https://polygon.io) to produce a binary prediction with a LSTM.
+ap22 utilizes past trade data from the service [polygon](https://polygon.io).

 ap22 is not a trading model insofar as it does not actually execute trades.
 Rather, think of ap22 as an analyst that informs a trader with yet another